 What We Accept

-Help us provide the basic home essentials to more than 14,000 people every year.
+Help us provide the basic home essentials to nearly 14,000 people every year.
 Items that no longer have meaning to you can mean the world to a child, family, or individual in need.

 Our Quality Standard